 Applications for claim period 4 (from June 7th to July 4th) will open July 8, 2020.

-The federal government announced on May 15, 2020, that the CEWS would be extended by an additional 12 weeks, to August 29, 2020.
+The federal government announced on July 13th, 2020, that the CEWS would be extended to December 2020.
 The government also indicated that changes could be coming to the program illegibility criteria to make this program available to more employers.
 The existing eligibility criteria will apply for the current period (June 7th to July 4th).
 Any potential changes would commence as of period 5 (July 5th to August 1st) and/or period 6 (August 2nd to August 29th).
 More information about the announced CEWS extension to August 29 will be coming soon.

 [Canada Emergency Business Account (CEBA)]